Comparison of electron and phonon transport in disordered semiconductor carbon nanotubes: Conclusions

 \section{Conclusions}

-In summary, we analyzed the effects of disorder on phonon thermal transport of semiconductor CNTs.
+In summary, we analyzed the effects of disorder on phonon thermal transport and electron charge transport in semiconductor CNTs.
 We show that different transport regimes for phonons of different energies coexist and their relative weight on thermal conductance depends on temperature.
-Long wavelength phonons are transmitted effectively but short wavelength phonons are likely cause overheating and the effect localization will be more pronounced at higher operating temperatures.
+Long wavelength phonons are transmitted effectively, but short wavelength phonons are likely cause overheating and the effect of localization will be more pronounced at higher operating temperatures.
+On the other hand, electron transport is much less sensitive to disorder.
+One can conclude that disorder can be an effective mechanism of engineering the thermoelectric properties of carbon nanostructures, as was shown by two of us in Ref.\,\cite{Sevincli10prb} for graphene nanoribbons.

+\begin{acknowledgement} We acknowledge fruitful discussion with R. Gutierrez.
+This work was supported by the European Union project ``Carbon nanotube devices at the quantum limit'' (CARDEQ) under contract No. IST-021285-2, by the Deutsche Forschungsgemeinschaft within the priority program ``Nanostructured Thermoelectrics'' (Grant No. SPP 1386) and from the German Excellence Initiative via the Cluster of Excellence 1056 ``Center for Advancing Electronics Dresden'' (cfAED).
+Computing time provided by the ZIH at the Dresden University of Technology is acknowledged. \end{acknowledgement}